hjstoff/nodesetexpr-expand/README.md

 ## Some examples of nodeset expressions
 Nodenames are strings.
-To clarify what is meant by systematically naming nodes using some numeric scheme, here are some simple but quite representative examples.
+To clarify what is meant by systematically naming nodes using some numeric scheme, here are some simple, but quite representative, examples.
 A cluster may have several thin compute nodes and several fat compute nodes.
 The first group is systematically named with a prefix "tcn" and a number, the latter group is systematically named "fcn" and a number.